-Land owned by sample households has been classified on the basis of their uses and categorized as cultivable land (irrigated, dry) fallow land, leased in land and leased out land as below .it may further be categorized as marginal ,small and large farm according to size of holding.
+Land owned by sample households has been classified on the basis of their use and categorized as cultivable land (irrigated, dry) fallow land, leased-in land and leased-out land etc. It may further be categorized as marginal, small and large farms according to size of holding.